-- a) Schedule of Payment of Revenue Support Grant and National Nondomestic rates; CLG income; - b) Schedule of Payment of the Dedicated Schools grant, DCSF; - c) Revenues payments dates and amounts; - d) Notifications from the Business Support section of any significant grants expected during the year; - e) Schedule of payroll payment dates supplied by the Employee services section with an estimated amount based on the previous years payments; - f) Loan repayments spreadsheet; - g) An estimated figure for creditor payments, based on previous patterns of expenditure.
+- a) Schedule of Payment of Revenue Support Grant and National Nondomestic rates; CLG income; - b) Schedule of Payment of the Dedicated Schools grant from Department for Children, Schools and Families (DCSF); - c) Revenues payments dates and amounts; - d) Notifications from the Business Support section of any significant grants expected during the year; - e) Schedule of payroll payment dates supplied by the Employee services section with an estimated amount based on the previous years payments; - f) Loan repayments spreadsheet; - g) An estimated figure for creditor payments, based on previous patterns of expenditure.
 More accurate figures can be obtained two days before payment based on the Creditor BACs figure.